belighted/ubuntu-belighted/README.md

 ## Overview

-This doc includes an installation script to set up Ubuntu 22.04 Linux for developers at Belighted.
+This repository includes an installation script to set up Ubuntu 22.04 Linux for developers at Belighted.

 ## Before Starting